Skip to Content

 • Blue states are suing the Trump administration again, alleging that it illegally canceled electric vehicle charger programs.
 (E&E News; paywall)

-• Take it easy on the road salt: Some streams in Northeastern states are twice as salty as seawater, killing aquatic live, according to a Penn State study.
+• Take it easy on the road salt: Some streams in Northeastern states are twice as salty as seawater, killing aquatic life, according to a Penn State study.
 While it's needed to keep roads passable, salt can be used more judiciously.
 (WHYY)

 • As the World Cup and the Olympics approach, Los Angeles is spending $1.5 billion on road projects around LAX that will actually make traffic worse.
 (L.A.
 Times)